Edward Storer

-Edward Augustine Storer (1880–1944) was an English writer, translator and poet.
+Edward Augustine Storer (1880–1944) was an English writer, translator, and poet.

 Life and career

 Edward A. Storer was born in Alnwick on 25 July 1880 to Frances Anne Egan and James John Robson Storer, he died in Weybridge (London) on 11 February 1944.

 In 1907 he was on the Roll of the Law Society of England and Wales (London) qualified as a solicitor.
 However, he practised only for two years because he soon realized that poetry was his main interest.

 He was one of the first promoters and theorists of Imagism along with T. E. Hulme and F. S. Flint, but his contrasting relation with Ezra Pound contributed to make him soon forgotten.
 His poetry was based on the value of the image to which language had to be adapted in conciseness and vividness through the use of simple and universally comprehensible symbols.

 Although he was eager to renew English poetry in technique and subjects, he did not deny the value of tradition and classicism: modern and Romantic sensitiveness were both present in his work.
 His conception of poetry was expressed in a specific Essay published in Mirrors of Illusion: poetry is essentially "a nostalgia for the infinité".
-Like Hilda Doolittle and Richard Aldington, he looked at the ancient Greek poetry and mythology with admiration and always maintained a classical character along with modernity in his poetry: epigrammatic poetry was a perfect synthesis of the two features.
+Like H.D. and Richard Aldington, he looked at the ancient Greek poetry and mythology with admiration and always maintained a classical character along with modernity in his poetry: epigrammatic poetry was a perfect synthesis of the two features.
 In this period he translated many Greek poems.
 When he was in London he collaborated as a reviewer, critic and poet to many reviews and magazines: "The New Age", "The British Review", "Poetry and Drama", "The Egoist", "The English Review", "Broom" and others.

 In 1908 Storer published Inclinations:Poems 1909 its content, described by F. S. Flint as in the 'Imagist' manner.
 Later in the Spring of 1909, Storer was a founder member of a group, (an unnamed Soho dining and talking society) from which the Imagist genre was derived.
 According to Flint, "Storer leading it chiefly, of what we called the Image.
 We were very much influenced by modern French symbolist poetry".
 In that same year, 1909, Storer wrote an essay on Imagism, appended to his book Mirrors of Illusion, in which he said "there is no absolute virtue in iambic pentameter as such...however well they may be done.
 There is no immediate virtue in rhythm even.
 These things are merely a means to an end".
 F. S. Flint, in a review of Mirrors of Illusion in New Age Review IV (A. R. Orage's magazine of that Edwardian era) said "with Storer the soul of poetry is ... verse cut up and phrased according to the flow of the emotion and exercise of the sixth sense ... we have a poet who has fought his way out of convention, and formed for himself a poetique".